dirtystylus/eleventy-test/posts/philippines-japan-2023-part-7/index.md

 ### Shibuya

-Waiting for the hop-on/hop-off bus we took refuge at a the *Have a Nice Tokyo!* visitor center in the Mitsubishi Building.
+Waiting for the next bus headed to Shibuya we took refuge at a the [*Have a Nice Tokyo!*](https://haveanice.jp/en/index.html) visitor center in the Mitsubishi Building.
 I liked the walls a lot:

 ![A large room with a patterned wooden wall.
 Small wooden stools are arranged in rows in the foreground, while in the background a woman seated at a small table speaks on her cellphone.](phl-jpn-tokyo-55.jpg)